 As the spinal cord acts as a primary part of your central nervous system, any injuries to it can have very serious consequences, often having life-altering effects.

 There are many different causes of spinal injury, such as a fall from height, a skiing or horse-riding accident, and diseases that degenerate the bones, making the spine more susceptible to damage.
-However, road accidents - especially motorcycle accidents - are undoubtedly one of the most common causes.
+However, road accidents, especially motorcycle accidents, are undoubtedly one of the most common causes.

 The forces a body is subject to in certain road traffic accidents, especially head on collisions and collisions with non-moving street furniture, such as walls and street lighting, have the capacity to cause serious spinal cord damage.
 Car accidents are a major cause of spinal injury in the UK each year.

-The two types of spinal cord injuries
+What are the two types of spinal cord injuries?

 As with all injuries, the impact that the trauma to your spinal cord will have on your daily life will vary greatly depending on how severe the damage is.
 There are two basic types: